Cleancodefactory/BindKraft/Documentation/WindowBehaviors.md

     callback - optional callback that will be called for each behavior and can return true or false in order to include or exclude it.

 Detaches all the behaviors or if callback is used only those permitted by the callback.

+### adviseAttachedBehaviors(msg)

+	Enables all the attached behaviors to process the WindowingMessage being sent to the window.
+The default message loop calls it, so any window already calls this method for each processed message.
+The call occurs as part of the default processing and after calling the external handlers (this includes any on_<messagename> handlers passed with createParameters).

+	The point at which the method is called during the message processing is relatively late, so this means that a window can prevent some messages from reaching the attached behaviors.

+### attachedBehavior(name_or_callback)

+	Returns the first found behavior that matches the conditions checked by the callback (f(beh):bool) or the first one named as specified (if string is passed as argument).

 ## Using existing behaviors